Thomas Sylvester Howard

 - Born December 11, 1964 in Middletown, OH USA

 Howard went to Ball State University, where he was at the same time as Mike Roesler.
 He played for Team USA in the 1985 Intercontinental Cup, when they were just 2-5.
-Howard was a first round draft pick in 1986, and played in the minors from 1986-91, hitting over .300 at several stops.
-He hit over .400 in his first opportunity to play professional ball, in 13 games with Spokane in 1986.
-After the rest of the 1986 season at Reno, he moved to Wichita for a couple seasons and then was with Las Vegas for parts of the 1988-91 seasons.
+Howard was a first round draft pick by the San Diego Padres in the 1986 amateur draft, and played in the minors from 1986 tom 1991, hitting over .300 at several stops.
+He hit over .400 in his first opportunity to play professional ball, in 13 games with the Spokane Indians in 1986.
+After playing the rest of the 1986 season with the Reno Padres, he moved to the Wichita Pilots for a couple of seasons and then was with the Las Vegas Stars for parts of the 1988 to 1991 seasons.

 Howard hit .302 in 1995 with the Cincinnati Reds, as the fourth outfielder.
-The Reds that year won their division.
+That year, the Reds won a division title.